allioli/paella/flutter-playground/my_infinite_list/README.md

    - Set `platformName`, `deviceName`, `udid` accordingly
    - Specify `automationName` with the desired driver.
 You can go with `flutter` driver with enhanced Flutter finders or keep it appium standard with `xcuitest`or `uiautomator2`.
 More on the pros / cons [here](https://github.com/appium/appium-flutter-driver/tree/master?tab=readme-ov-file#appium-flutter-driver-or-appium-uiautomator2xcuitest-driver)
    - Fill `app` with the app path from Step 3
+   - Set `disableIdLocatorAutocompletion`to true on Android, to expose the Semantics.identifier value as defined in the .dart code.
+Otherwise, the driver will compose that value with app package.
 7. Start session with the local appium server
    - The app is installed to the running virtual device and started
    - You should see a fresh app screenshot with the view tree in Appium Inspector